tekknolagi/tekknolagi.github.com/_posts/2026-01-10-value-numbering.md

     local_value_numbering(block, value_map)
 ```

-Then the expressions can accrue across blocks.
+Then the expressions can accrue across blocks. `bb1` can re-use the
+already-computed `Add v0, 1` from `bb0` because it is still in the map.

 ...but this breaks as soon as you have control-flow splits.
 Consider the
 following shape graph: